spierre91/katacoda-scenarios/pandas-merge-join/step3.md

 # Merging and Joining Data

-First we will merge both data sets on the `Year` and `Week Number` columns we created:
+First, we will merge both data sets on the `Year` and `Week Number` columns we created:

 `df = pd.merge(df_stock, df_trends, on = ['Year', 'Week Number'])`{{execute}}